 Not to mention “Americans are on average eating 200 more calories a day than they were in the 1970s.”
 We think this concept of controlling our portions goes hand-in-hand with eating real food because we have personally found that real food is incredibly filling.
 You truly don’t need to eat as much to get to that “full” feeling as you would with the empty calories that make up highly processed food.
-But following through on this concept can sometimes be easier said than done, which is why we are devoting an entire mini-pledge week to the “way we eat.”
+But following through on this concept can sometimes be easier said than done – trust me, I know!

 - Pay more, eat less.

 - Eat when you are hungry, not when you are bored.

 - Eat slowly.

 - Spend as much time enjoying the meal as it took to prepare it.